 It starts like a rise of small trout.
-There are dimples on the surface, little fingerlings eating midges, perhaps.
+There are dimples on the surface--fingerling trout eating midges, perhaps.
 But these are no fish.
-The water breaks and up pop the yellow sails of a giant Hexagenia dun, then another and another.
-A vortex appears in a flash below the mayfly and it vanishes in a slurp so loud it echoes off the distant bank.
-A square tail like a shark fin breaks the surface behind the swirl as a brown trout twice the size of your net turns back toward his deeper lair.
+The water breaks and out pop the yellow sails of a giant Hexagenia dun.
+Then another.
+And another.
+A vortex appears in a flash below the mayfly and it vanishes with a slurp so loud it echoes off the distant bank.
+A square tail like a shark fin breaks the surface behind the swirl as a brown trout twice the size of your net retreats back to his deeper lair.
 The Hex hatch is on.

 According to the literature, these are the second largest mayflies in the United States, behind the related Litobrancha recurvata flies.
 However, there are credible reports of limbata exceeding 40mm in some locales that challenge this assumption.